bjpop/gurita/docsrc/example_input_data.rst

 Example input data
 ==================

-In the ``data`` directory in this repository we provide some example input data for the sake of illustrating the plotting functionality of hatch.
+In the ``data`` directory in this repository we provide some example input data for the sake of illustrating the plotting functionality of gurita.
 These data sets have been obtained from the `seaborn-data <https://github.com/mwaskom/seaborn-data/>`_ repository that is used in the seaborn Python library documentation.

  * `iris.csv <https://github.com/mwaskom/seaborn-data/blob/master/iris.csv/>`_
  * `flights.csv <https://github.com/mwaskom/seaborn-data/blob/master/flights.csv/>`_